chetanparma1/python_datacamp/course09_manipulating_dataframes_with_pandas/chp03_rearranging_and_reshaping_data.md

 ```
 #### Comment:
 Fantastic!
 Take a look at how specifying margins=True resulted in the totals in each column being computed.

+## 13. Advantages of categorical data types
+What are the main advantages of storing data explicitly as categorical types instead of object types?

+### Possible Answers
+* Computations are faster.
+press 1
+* Categorical data require less space in memory.
+press 2
+* All of the above.
+press 3
+* None of the above.
+press 4

+#### Answer:
+3

+#### Comment:
+Correct!
+Computations are faster and categorical data require less space in memory.